 Weight loss therapy for adults should be based on three components:

-- Calorie-controlled diet
+- Calorie-controlled eating plan

 - Physical activity